stm/imagefluency/README.md

 **imagefluency** is an simple R package for image fluency scores.
 The package allows to get scores for several basic aesthetic principles that facilitate fluent cognitive processing of images.
+If you want to try it out before installing, you can find an interactive Shiny app [here](https://mayer.shinyapps.io/imagefluency/) (alpha version).

 The main functions are: